Speaking

 Highlighted advantages of an autonomous ship include the weight, space and cost saving of removing accommodation quarters.
 It’s suggested the extra space created would be given up to allow increase cargo load.

-The white paper, titled ‘Remote & Autonomous Ships – the next step’, says the next step is to focus on safety, maritime insurance compliance and technology development in order to achieve ‘rapid commercialization’.
+titled ‘Remote & Autonomous Ships – the next step’, says the next step is

 The paper describes how a ship could be guided out of a busy port area by an on-shore operator in a control room using a joystick.